tektutor/kubernetes-oct-2022/Day1/README.md

 curl 172.17.0.5:80
 ```

-The expected response is each time you do curl, the load balancer should redirect the call to web1, web2 and web3 in a round-robin fashion.
+The expected response is, each time you do curl, the load balancer should redirect the call to web1, web2 and web3 in a round-robin fashion.